ynu-yangpeng/GLMC/README.md

 - numpy = 1.22.0

 ### Preparing Datasets
-Download the object re-ID datasets Market-1501, MSMT17, and VeRi-776 to PPLR/examples/data.
+Download the datasets CIFAR-10, CIFAR-100, and ImageNet to GLMC/data.
 The directory should look like

 ````
 GLMC/data